tony-xlh/JavaFX-Document-Scanner/readme.md

 ## Prerequisites

 * You need to install Dynamsoft Service on your device.
-You can download the preview version for Windows [here](https://www.dynamsoft.com/codepool/downloads/DynamsoftServiceSetup.msi).
+You can find the download links [here](https://www.dynamsoft.com/codepool/java-twain-document-scanning.html#prerequisites).
 * A license for Dynamic Web TWAIN is needed.
 You can apply for a license [here](https://www.dynamsoft.com/customer/license/trialLicense?product=dwt).

 ## The Java Library